 - Crash a wedding at the Gullu Lawn.
 Finish your dinner and then hit on random strangers (that’s why you need to eat first).

 - Enter the institute in an auto-rickshaw and as soon as you are in, ask the autowallah if he’ll let you drive for a bit.
-There’s a decent probability that he will (having a license might help).
+There’s a very high probability that he will (having a license might help).

 - Go to your hostel’s music room and play every instrument you can.